Whyzanet/WhyzaGC/README.md

 Start by soldering the stacking headers to the Huzzah and the supplied headers on the Featherwing OLED as documented at the Adafruit's online guide.

-Then connecting to your PC via the USB cable, you should be able to then load and run sample code from the Arduino IDE under File -> Examples to verify functionality.
+Then connecting to your PC via the USB cable and you should see the Huzzah fire up and show serial output @ 115200.
+You should be able to then load and run sample code from the Arduino IDE under File -> Examples to verify hardware functionality, such as Basics -> Blink or WiFi -> WiFiScan.

 Next we need to connect the MightOhm Geiger to the Huzzah.
 You can use a breadboard to test your setup if desired or you can simply dive in and solder the required 3 wires between the Huzzah and the Mighyohm.